prisma-labs/graphql-framework-experiment/docs/guides/project-layout.md

 ##### Project Root

-- Project Root is the CWD (current working directory) for all CLI invocatons.
+- Project Root is the CWD (current working directory) for all CLI invocations.
 - Nexus ([like VSCode](https://vscode.readthedocs.io/en/latest/languages/typescript/#typescript-files-and-projects)) considers the folder containing a `tsconfig.json` to be the project root.

 ##### Source Root